||Not enough ratings.

 worldwide that actually shows you the events near you

 (or where you are traveling to).
-I can not tell you how many times before I travel somewhere I try to find quilting events on the internet.
-Sifting through useless links, finding two or three sites and combining the lists into one.
-Trying to figure out which events are close to where I will be and some are even wrong.
-It use to take me hours to put together a calendar of events.
+I can not tell you how many times before traveling somewhere I tried to find quilting events on the internet by sifting through useless links, finding two or three sites and combining the lists into one, trying to figure out which events are close to where I will be, and then some are even wrong.
+It used to take me hours to put together a calendar of events.

 I recommend that we have our local quilt guilds and clubs list themselves and their events on the site for free.
 The more we grow it, the more useful it will become.